Jerome Hartigan

 Jerome Hartigan (born 30 August 1957) is an Irish modern pentathlete.
 He competed at the 1980 Summer Olympics.

 Early life and education

 Hartigan was born on 30 August 1957, in Ireland.
 He earned his Master's degree from Ithaca College and later coached their Men's Varsity Swimming and Diving Team.

 Career

 Hartigan competed for Team Ireland at the 1980 Summer Olympics alongside Sackville Currie and Mark Hartigan.
-In 1988, Hartigan and Sophie Foster stablished Jumping Beans, a program to encourage brain development in pre-school aged children.
+In 1988, Hartigan and Sophie Foster established Jumping Beans, a program to encourage brain development in pre-school aged children.